A Classic Drive Through a Modern Australia

 Inclusions

-- You drive the Silver Arrow Classic Mercedes-Benz SL350 (R230) for 550kms over four days, including comprehensive insurance and fuel.
+- Drive the Silver Arrow Classic Mercedes-Benz SL350 (R230) for approximately 550 km over four days, with fuel and comprehensive insurance included so you can focus purely on the driving experience.

 Pricing